-Sorry to tempt you like this so early in the morning… but I just couldn’t resist sharing these Kahlua Chocolate Truffles with you right now.
+Sorry to tempt you like this so early in the morning… but I just couldn’t resist sharing these decadent Kahlua Chocolate Truffles with you right now.
 Did you see me make them on Instagram stories yesterday?
 So much fun.

 If you’ve never made homemade chocolate truffles before, you’re in for a treat!
 I have a good variety of truffle recipes hiding in the archives (including oreo truffles, grand marnier truffles, and salted peanut butter truffles) but let’s be serious – can one ever have too many truffle recipes?!
 Obviously we both know the answer to that is NO. So when a reader (Hi Liz!) requested Kahlua Chocolate Truffles, I was all over it.
 Since Kahlua is a coffee liqueur, and coffee plays so well with chocolate, I just knew this flavor combination would be a hit.
 I also added a teaspoon of espresso powder to really amp up the flavor and balance out the sweetness.
 You can find espresso powder at most grocery stores, or order it online!
 I definitely don’t recommend skipping it, because it adds a great flavor!

-As an avid coffee + chocolate lover, I had the hardest time not eating this entire bowl during the photo shoot ↓
+As an avid coffee + chocolate lover, I had the hardest time not eating this entire bowl of truffles during the photo shoot ↓

 Tips and Tricks for Recipe Success: